Close-up of a Nigella sativa flower in soft golden-hour light — the seed habb is pressed from

 The facility is certified.

-habb is bottled in a halal- and OU Kosher-certified facility in Chatsworth, California.
+habb is bottled in a halal- and OU Kosher-certified facility in California.
 Both certifications are issued by external bodies and require documented separation protocols.

 ii.